scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 often demoed in front the student(s) on a lab or office computer.
 The ability to include figures means that system block diagrams can also be placed in the notebook.

-As the student makes progress on research tasks the faculty member(s) are briefed on the math models and simulation results.
+As the student makes progress on a research task they document their work in a notebook.
+Faculty member(s) are briefed on the math models and simulation results.
 Since the notebook is live, the inevitable *what if* questions are asked and hopefully quickly answered.

 Industry Research and Development
 =================================

 With the notebook engineers working on the same team are able to share analytical models and  development approaches using markdown cells.
-The ability to include equations using LaTeX markup is fantastic, as mathematical developments, including the establishment of notational conventions, is the first step in the development of signal processing algorithms.
+The ability to include equations using LaTeX markup is nice, as mathematical developments, including the establishment of notational conventions, is the first step in the development of signal processing algorithms.